jtanx/fontforge/doc/sphinx/ui/menus/viewmenu.rst

    .. object:: Kern Pairs

-      This :doc:`brings up a dialog showing all kerning pairs <kernpairs>` in the current font (or, if invoked from the outline glyph view, a list of all kerning pairs involving that glyph).
+      This :doc:`brings up a dialog showing all kerning pairs </ui/dialogs/kernpairs>` in the current font (or, if invoked from the outline glyph view, a list of all kerning pairs involving that glyph).
 You may alter kerning pairs here too.